-IF the tax-exempt organization is THEN attach these documents A corporation An amendment to the articles of incorporation with proof of filing with the state of incorporation.
+IF the organization is THEN attach these documents A corporation An amendment to the articles of incorporation with proof of filing with the state of incorporation.
 A trust An amendment to the trust agreement signed by the trustee.
 An association An amendment to the articles of association, constitution, bylaws, or other organizing document, along with signatures of at least two officers/members.

 Final return and amended return.

-Check the final return box if the organization has ceased to exist.
+Organizations should file final returns when they cease to be section 501(a) organizations or section 527 organizations; for example, when they cease operations and dissolve.
 See the instructions for line 36 that discuss liquidations, dissolutions, terminations, or substantial contractions.

 If the return is an amended return, check the box.
 There are amended return requirements when filing with a state.
-See General Instruction E and J.
+See General Instructions E and J.